Stand up for the facts!

-As of April 20, 2022, the police department had recovered 927 guns – compared with the 681 reported at roughly the same time the year before.
+As of April 20, 2022, the police department had recovered 927 guns — compared with the 681 reported at about the same time the year before.

 To be sure, a per-capita approach is the best way to compare Milwaukee and New York City, which is approximately 10 times larger.
 In this case, though, Johnson was pretty vague in declaring the city led in "one of the more recent years."
 Which year?